 - 1. Engages or threatens to engage in, or is likely to engage in, behavior that poses a significant danger to self or others; - 2.
-Engages or threatens to engage in, or is likely to engage in, behavior that directly and substantially interferes with the lawful activities of others; - 3.
-Engages or threatens to engage in, or is likely to engage in, behavior that substantially impairs the results in the student's ability to pursue academic work; or - 4.
-Refuses to cooperate with efforts deemed necessary by the Vice President & Dean of Students or their designee to determine whether the student's behavior falls within one or more of the criteria listed above.
+Engages or threatens to engage in, or is likely to engage in, behavior that directly and substantially interferes with the safety and well-being of others; - 3.
+Engages or threatens to engage in, or is likely to engage in, behavior that substantially impairs the living, working, or learning environment of others; or - 4.
+Refuses to cooperate with efforts deemed necessary by the Vice President for Student Development or their designee to determine whether the student's behavior falls within one or more of the criteria listed above.

-The Vice President & Dean of Students will appoint a designee who will notify the student that a separation for medical reasons is under consideration and arrange for a conference with the student.
-In addition, the designee may require that the student undergo an evaluation by an appropriate licensed health care practitioner of the student's choosing within a time period specified by the designee.
-The results of this evaluation, along with any recommendations, will be forwarded to the Vice President & Dean of Students' office.
+The Vice President for Student Development will appoint a designee who will notify the student that a separation for medical reasons is under consideration and arrange for a conference with the student.
+In addition, the designee may require that the student undergo an evaluation (at student's own cost) by an appropriate licensed health care practitioner of the student's choosing within a time period specified by the designee.
+The results of this evaluation, along with any recommendations, will be forwarded to the Vice President for Student Development office.
 Any such recommendations are not binding on the University.

-Before a student is separated for medical reasons, the designee shall convene (and may participate in) a review committee comprised of professional staff members from the Counseling Center, the Health Center, and student life.
+Before a student is separated for medical reasons, the designee shall convene (and may participate in) a review committee comprised of professional staff members from the Dean of Students' Office, Counseling Center, and the Health Center.
 The committee will review all information related to the case, including any evaluation or treatment plan for the student, and make a decision regarding the student's status.
 The designee shall notify the student in writing of any decision by the review committee to withdraw the student.

-Within five days of receiving the notice of withdrawal, the student may appeal the decision by sending a written request to the vice president for student development explaining why the student believes the withdrawal is unwarranted.
-At the discretion of the vice president for student development, the withdrawal may remain in effect during the period of the appeal.
-The vice president for student development will review the student's request, may consult with the student, the designee, and/or with the review committee, and may review the information considered by the committee.
-The vice president for student development will make a decision within 5 days of receiving the appeal and will notify the student of the decision.
+Within five days of receiving the notice of withdrawal, the student may appeal the decision by sending a written request to the Vice President for Student Development explaining why the student believes the withdrawal is unwarranted.
+At the discretion of the Vice President for Student Development, the withdrawal may remain in effect during the period of the appeal.
+The Vice President for Student Development will review the student's request, may consult with the student, the designee, and/or with the review committee, and may review the information considered by the committee.
+The Vice President for Student Development will make a decision within 5 days of receiving the appeal and will notify the student of the decision.
 This decision is final.
-If the vice president for student development is not available to act in connection with the appeal, they may appoint a designee; provided, however, that the designee may not be the original designee or an individual who served on the review committee in the student's case.
+If the Vice President for Student Development is not available to act in connection with the appeal, they may appoint a designee; provided, however, that the designee may not be the original designee or an individual who served on the review committee in the student's case.